crwhitesides/react-introduction-to-react-router-v-000/README.md

 ### Single Page App (SPA)

 In __React__ we will likely be building a __SPA__.
-This means we wont require multiple pages being loaded, just the original __GET__ request with our initial HTML, CSS and JS files from the Server.
+This means we won't require multiple pages being loaded, just the original __GET__ request with our initial HTML, CSS and JS files from the Server.
 This requires us to figure out how to make the experience of Client-Side routing work to our advantage.

 There are a couple of things that we need to take into consideration: